kuzzmak/sentiment_analysis/README.md

 In order to run inference using `BERT` it's necessary to have at least one checkpoint in `checkpoints/data_and_time_folder`.

+Weights of the finetuned model can be downloaded on [this](https://drive.google.com/drive/folders/12Rz8HtjgOZnWTmJ69MG3UCcwgiXgxr6A?usp=sharing) link.
+Place the downloaded `checkpoints` in the root of this project.

 Inference can be ran using following command

 ```bash